cwmaguire/budget/README.md

 # budget
-Code to import banking spreadsheets and categorize transactions
+"budget" is a budgeting web app to answer the question: "How much have I spent?"

-I need to check my budget everyday but Mint isn't cutting it.
-I want to be able to download my transactions, import them and the categorize them based on patterns that I input.
-The transactions will go into a database table so I can query for transactions by category and date.
-The category will be handled by a separate query so that a single transaction can be in multiple categories.
+I want to be able to download my transactions, import them and the categorize them based on patterns that I specify.

+### Goals
+- Graph spending according to cagtegories
+- Categorize spending, automate as much as possible
+- Split transactions so they can go into multiple cateogories
+- Import transactions CSV spreadsheets

 ### Features:
 - parse CSVs from one institution